-Melinda Gates On Marriage, Parenting, And Why She Made Bill Drive The Kids To School
+Melinda Gates On Marriage, Parenting And Why She Made Bill Drive The Kids To School

 Your purchase helps support NPR programming.
 How?

-But Gates also addresses gender equality in the United States — using her own personal story as an example.
+But Gates also addresses gender equality in the United States — using her own story as an example.
 Opening up about her marriage to Bill, she talks about some of the challenges they faced in sharing the burden of parenting.
 And she reveals her struggle to balance her role as a mom of three, her career as a tech pioneer and philanthropist, and the public life of being married to one of the world's richest men.

 This interview has been edited for length and clarity.